-35 In accordance with this literature, price discovery is a relative concept once it is very rare for a price to be completely determined in one market and only absorbed by the other, without reverse influence.
-Therefore, To say that a market provides more price discovery (or more of an information share) does not necessarily mean that this market is the initial or the ultimate source of information."
-(TSE, FUNG, XIANG, 2006, pg.
-13)
+&lt;sup>34In accordance with this literature, price discovery is a relative concept once it is very rare for a price to be completely determined in one market and only absorbed by the other, without reverse influence.
+Therefore, to say that a market provides more price discovery (or more of an information share) does not necessarily mean that this market is the initial or the ultimate source of information (Tse, Fung, and Xiang 2006: 13).

-36 Here there is a qualitative difference between formal exchanges and over-the-counter markets.
+&lt;sup>35Here there is a qualitative difference between formal exchanges and over-the-counter markets.
 The first, being more transparent and trading homogenous contracts, has a naturally developed information dimension, whereas over-the-counter markets are by definition more opaque.
-Nevertheless, many over-the-counter markets increasingly acquire exchange market features due to electronic trading platforms that promote the dissemination of information and a growing virtual centralization of the market by computer networks (SARNO and TAYLOR, 2001).
+Nevertheless, many over-the-counter markets increasingly acquire exchange market features due to electronic trading platforms that promote the dissemination of information and a growing virtual centralization of the market by computer networks (Sarno and Taylor 2001).

-37 It is worth noting there is a "carnal relation" between liquidity and speculation.
+&lt;sup>36It is worth noting there is a "carnal relation" between liquidity and speculation.
 For Aglietta (2001), financial market liquidity is the fruit of speculation, and more, the evaluation that there only is speculation in markets with some liquidity is a truism.

-38 The IMF's estimate, released in the World Economic Outlook of April 2010, for global GDP in 2010 is US\$ 61.7 trillion.
+&lt;sup>37The IMF's estimate, released in the World Economic Outlook of April 2010, for global GDP in 2010 is US\$ 61.7 trillion.
 For the stock market, the value of global stock was US\$ 17.1 trillion in 2007, falling to US\$ 9 trillion in 2008 with the financial crisis (data from CPIS, August 2010).